springernature/frontend-playbook/writing/language.md

 - Be informative
   - Consider your audience.
 General information may not look the same as information aimed at a technical audience.
   - Be as precise as you can usefully be - consider linking to high quality external resources where relevant.

+### Technical writing

+When expressing technical concepts, you'll need to use technical language.
+This may be complex, contain jargon, or seem formal.
+That's ok!
+Technical writing isn't for a general audience.
+Your priorities must be clarity, brevity, and accuracy, not the emotional impact of your words.

+All of the advice in the [plain English](#plain-english) section applies.
+Additionally:

+- Expand acronyms the first time you use them, and limit their use thereafter e.g. "Avoid the use of TLAs (Three Letter Acronyms)".
+- When defining technical requirements, you may use the keywords defined in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) for those requirement levels, e.g. "MUST", "SHOULD", "OPTIONAL".

 ## Non-discriminatory language